ShadowPic/PublicTestProjects/jmeter/docker/StorageTechnologies.md

   - Blob Storage container that you are uploading the results to
 - -StorageAccountPathTopLevel (optional)
   - If you override your default test name the new name will become the root folder in the target container blob in the Azure Storage Account
+- -ACIInstance (optional)
+  - Name of your Azure Container Instance
+- -ResourceGroup (optional)
+  - Name of your resource group where your ACI resides

 ## Viewing results in Power BI
 **Report: jmeter report.pbit** in the docker directory